Postgraduate Certificate in Education Secondary Initial Teacher Education Physics with Science with QTS

-This is a new strand of the PGCE Science where you will specialise in Physics.
-Students who successfully complete this route will be in a strong position to gain employment as teachers of Physics up to post-16 and general science at least to KS3 and possibly KS4.
+This is a strand of the PGCE Science course where you will specialise in Physics.
+Students who successfully complete this route you will be in a strong position to gain employment as teachers of Physics and general science to KS4.

 Once you have been offered a place on a PGCE Secondary Science course you will have an opportunity to boost your subject knowledge in Physics with one of our Subject Knowledge Enhancement (SKE) courses before starting your PGCE.

 Find out why you should train to teach with us.

 Watch: The learning and teaching experience

 The PGCE programmes are part of the Department of Education and Childhood, within the Initial Teacher Education cluster.

 The University of the West of England is committed to training the best teachers for the future, able to provide first-class educational experiences and make a significant difference to the life chances of all children.
 We will train you to do so in partnership with schools and settings across the region.
 All children deserve to learn well, with enthusiastic subject specialist teachers.

 Teaching is a challenging, exciting and rewarding career with a high level of job satisfaction.
 It is a great privilege, as well as a great responsibility, to be able to influence and shape the progress of children and young people.

 Our PGCE programmes are very popular and the standard of applicants is high.

 As a trainee teacher, you will complete a minimum of 120 days in school on placement practice.
 This will take place in at least two contrasting schools, in blocks of no less than six weeks, during which time you will be expected to demonstrate effective progress in your own practice and have a positive impact on pupil progress over time.